papermill/documentation/README.md

 ## Workflow

-> :warning: For now you have to figure out most of the stuff yourself.
+> :WARNING: For now you have to figure out most of the stuff yourself.
 I will write this as I go along.

 1. Get the `Makefile`.
    `curl foo/Makefile` (not implemented)